neiltranterralogic/roku_builder/README.md

 #### Configuration

 The gem must have a configuration file.
-To generate this file you can runn the following command:
+To generate this file you can run the following command:

     $ roku --configure

-This will create the file '~/.roku_config.rb' with a default configuration.
+This will create the file '~/.roku_config.json' with a default configuration.
 Edit this file to add appropriate values.
 The following are default configuration options:

- * device_info: information for accessing the device
+ * devices: information for accessing devices
- * device_info -> ip: ip address of the device
+ * devices -> default: id of the default device
- * device_info -> user: dev username for the roku device
- * device_info -> password: dev password for the roku device
  * projects: this is a hash of project objects
  * projects -> default: the key for the default project

+ Each Device has the following options:

+ * ip: ip address of the device
+ * user: dev username for the roku device
+ * password: dev password for the roku device

  Each project has the following options:

- * repo_dir: full path of the git repository the houses the roku app
+ * directory: full path of the git repository the houses the roku app
  * app_name: Name used when packaging the app
- * production: a default stage (see below)
- * staging: a default stage (see below)
+ * stages: a hash of stage objects

- * testing: configuration for testing
+ Each stage has the following options:

+ * branch: name of the branch for the given stage
+ * key: has of key options for signing a package
+ * key -> keyed_pkg: path to a pkg file that has been signed
- * testing -> branch: git referance used for testing
+ * key -> password: password for the signed pkg

-#### Stages

-The defualt configuration file has two stages, production and staging.
-Each has a stage a git referance (branch) and a key that is used for packaging that stage.
-Each key consists of the password for the key (password) and a package that has been signed with the key (keyed_pkg).
-You can add or remove as many stages as you require.
-You have to have at least one stage to package your app.

 #### Sideloading

-There are three ways to side load the app.
+There are several ways to side load an app.
 You can sideload based on a stage, an arbitrary git referance or the working directory.

 To sideload a stage you can run the following command: